codebox/old-time-radio/README.md

 ## TODO List

-* Channel Builder
-    * Should we allow the user to name their channel? (how to handle long channel names, offensive words, script injection exploits)
 * Low-CPU version
     * no animations, hide visualiser
-* Sleep timer
-    * UI - somehow show that sleep timer is active and how much time left, and allow it to be cancelled or extended
-    * fade out audio
-    * fade page to black
-    * say goodnight
 * Spacebar should pause audio, second press should resume last station
 * Left/Right cursor keys should scroll channel list